britram/rains-prototype/draft-trammell-rains-protocol.md

 To generate a canonicalized Message:

-- preserve the order of the Sections (Assertions, Queries and Notifications) within the Message.
+- preserve the order of the Message Sections within the Message.
 - canonicalize each Section as appropriate by following the canonicalization steps for the appropriate Section type, above.